braze-inc/braze-docs/_docs/_home/your_first_contribution.md

 ---
 nav_title: Your first contribution
-page_order: 3
+page_order: 1
 noindex: true
 ---

 # Your first contribution

-> If you're new to docs-as-code or Braze Docs, start here to make your first contribution.
-Otherwise, go to [Content Management]().
+> If you're new to docs-as-code or Braze Docs, start with this step-by-step tutorial.
+If you're an experienced contributor, see [Content Management]() instead.

 When you're finished with this tutorial, you'll be able to: